 The ACA was designed to protect Americans who are susceptible to being underinsured or going without health insurance because they can’t afford it.
 As a default, when plans are discontinued or carriers exit the marketplace, a client will be crosswalked to the most similar, lowest-cost plan to help ensure that individuals don’t go without coverage.

 Crosswalks also keep individuals in the health insurance exchange.
-For example, a few years ago, many carriers were exiting the exchange, but were still participating in the off-exchange market.
-By default, clients are crosswalked to another plan on the exchange to maximize coverage benefits.
+For example, a few years ago, many carriers were exiting the exchange but were still participating in the off-exchange market.
+By default, your client is crosswalked to another plan on the exchange to maximize coverage benefits.

-By auto-transferring clients to a new plan, individuals don’t unknowingly go without marketplace coverage.
+By auto-transferring a client to a new plan, individuals don’t unknowingly go without marketplace coverage.
 This process greatly contributes to the low uninsured rate.
+Today’s uninsured rate is just eight percent, compared to the 16 percent prior to the ACA.

-By auto-transferring clients to a new plan, individuals don’t unknowingly go without marketplace coverage.
+By auto-transferring a client to a new plan, individuals don’t unknowingly go without marketplace coverage.

 What to Watch Out for During an ACA Crosswalk